Leaving school or college and wondering what your next steps could be?

 T Levels Level 3

-T Levels are equal to 3 A Levels.
+Equal to 3 A Levels.
 They provide a mixture of classroom learning and an industry placement of approximately 315 hours as a route into work, further study or a higher apprenticeship.

 Examples of local T Level courses include Agriculture, Animal/Equine Care and Management, Beauty & Barbering Leadership & Management, Building Services Engineering for construction (Electrical Installation), Building Services Engineering for Construction (Plumbing), Construction Design, Education & Early Years, Engineering & Manufacturing: Design & Development, Hair, Health, Surveying & Planning, and more.